British Insects: the Genera of Lepidoptera-Noctuidae |

-Xylomyges Guenée.
+Xylomyges Guenée

+Adults.
 Head rough.
 Eyes hairy; not ciliated.
 Antennae of males ciliate.
 Labial palps short; porrect.

 Living adults found April to June.